Skip to content

 Bullet journal monthly dashboard showing doodle mood log, habit tracker, gratitude/highlights

-One Dashboard to Rule Them All
+One Bullet Journal Monthly Dashboard to Rule Them All

-I also added an astrology section back in and decided to add a small section for a Tarot card of the month.
+I also added an Astrology section back in and decided to add a small section for a Tarot card of the month.
 Since I’m trying to pull a card daily, I’ve started recording those on the calendar.

 Bullet journal monthly dashboard showing doodle mood log, habit tracker, gratitude/highlights